Can I Cancel My Pension and Get the Money? Understanding Refund Options

 How to apply for a pension refund after automatic enrolment

 If your employer automatically enrols you in a workplace pension scheme, or you’ve changed your mind about your stakeholder, personal or self-employed pension, you can request a refund of pension contributions under the circumstances outlined above.
-To make a claim, contact your pension provider, check your eligibility, ask them how the process works, and request the form they need you to complete.

 The usual cut-off point for DB pension refunds is 2 years, but it’s worth checking as certain DB occupational pensions have specific rules.